Vladimir-od/food-order-app/README.md

 # food-order-app

-To start app you need run in two separate terminals :
+To start the app you need to run it in two separate terminals :

+npm install
-npm start - to start backend
+npm start - to start the backend

+npm install
-npm run dev - to start front-end
+npm run dev - to start the front-end